exponea/exponea-flutter-sdk/Documentation/configuration.md

   * Default value: `false`

 * `applicationId`
-  * This `applicationId` defines a unique identifier for the mobile app within the Engagement project.
-Change this value only if your Engagement project contains and supports multiple mobile apps.
+  * This `applicationId` defines a unique identifier for the mobile app within the {user.mkg} project.
+Change this value only if your {user.mkg} project contains and supports multiple mobile apps.
   * This identifier distinguishes between different apps in the same project.
-  * Your `applicationId` value must be the same as the one defined in your Engagement project settings.
+  * Your `applicationId` value must be the same as the one defined in your {user.mkg} project settings.
-  * If your Engagement project supports only one app, skip the `applicationId` configuration.
+  * If your {user.mkg} project supports only one app, skip the `applicationId` configuration.
 The SDK will use the default value automatically.
   * Must be in a specific format, see rules:
     * Starts with one or more lowercase letters or digits
     * Additional words are separated by single hyphens or dots